-Role Description RESET [Select center focus point] Pressing the control selects the center focus point. £ F0CUS [Save focus position] Holding the control saves the current focus position.
+Role Description RESET [Select center focus point] Pressing the control selects the center focus point. ≰ FOCUS [Save focus position] Holding the control saves the current focus position.
 The saved position can be restored using a control to which [Recall focus position] has been assigned ("memory recall").
 When saving the focus position, you can choose whether it can be recalled using any of the controls to which [Recall focus position] is assigned ([Save to all]) or using only a specific control ([Save individually]).
-For more information, see "Saving and Recalling Focus Positions" (

-Role Description ₹FOCUS [Recall focus position] Pressing the control recalls a focus position saved using a control to which [Save focus position] has been assigned. • For more information, see "Saving and Recalling Focus Positions" ( 43 ▶ [Switch eyes] Press the control to choose the eye used for focus when the camera detects the eyes of a human or animal portrait subject.
-AF-ON [AF-ON] Pressing the control initiates autofocus, duplicating the function of the AF-ON button. • When AF-C is selected for focus mode, the camera will focus at the speed selected for Custom Setting g5 [AF speed].
-FAST AFON [Fast AF-ON] Pressing the control initiates autofocus, duplicating the function of the AF-ON button. • When AF-C is selected for focus mode, the camera will focus at maximum speed, regardless of the option chosen for Custom Setting g5 [AF speed]. Æ [AF lock only] Focus locks while the control is pressed. Ā I⊕ [AE lock (Hold)] Exposure locks when the control is pressed.
+For more information, see "Saving and Recalling Focus Positions" ( FOCUSج [Recall focus position] Pressing the control recalls a focus position saved using a control to which [Save focus position] has been assigned. • For more information, see "Saving and Recalling Focus Positions" ( - 601). √⊚ ▶ [Switch eyes] Press the control to choose the eye used for focus when the camera detects the eyes of a human or animal portrait subject.
+AF ON [AF-ON] Press the control to focus using autofocus. • When AF-C is selected for focus mode, the camera will focus at the speed selected for Custom Setting g5 [ AF speed ].
+Ká, [Fast AF-ON] Press the control to focus using autofocus. • When AF-C is selected for focus mode, the camera will focus at maximum speed, regardless of the option chosen for Custom Setting g5 [AF speed]. ĀĒ [AF lock only] Focus locks while the control is pressed.

+Role Description Æ® [AE lock (Hold)] Exposure locks when the control is pressed.
 Exposure lock does not end when recording begins.
-Exposure remains locked until the control is pressed a second time or the standby timer expires.
-[AWB lock (hold)] If [Auto] or [Natural light auto] is selected for white balance, white balance will lock when the control is pressed (white-balance lock).
+Exposure remains locked until the control is pressed a second time or the standby timer expires. ∮∮∮® [AWB lock (hold)] If [Auto] or [Natural light auto] is selected for white balance, white balance will lock when the control is pressed (white-balance lock).
 White-balance lock does not end when recording begins.
-The lock will however be released when the control is pressed a second time or the standby timer expires. âĐ [AE/AWB lock (hold)] Exposure locks when the control is pressed.
-White balance will also lock provided [Auto] or [Natural light auto] is selected for white balance.
+The lock will however be released when the control is pressed a second time or the standby timer expires.
+6 [AE/AWB lock (hold)] Exposure locks when the control is pressed.
+White balance will also lock provided [ Auto ] or [ Natural light auto ] is selected for white balance.
 Exposure and white-balance lock do not end when recording begins.
-The lock will however be released when the control is pressed a second time or the standby timer expires.

-Role Description 個 [AE lock only] Exposure locks while the control is pressed. æ [AE/AF lock] Focus and exposure lock while the control is pressed.
-FX [Switch FX/DX] Press the control to switch between [FX] and [DX] image areas.
-(ASSIST) [View assist] Press the control to select [ON] for Custom Setting g11 [View assist].
-Press again to select [OFF].
-M FLICKER [High-frequency flicker reduction] Pressing the control allows shutter speed to be fine-tuned in smaller increments.
-Press the control a second time to restore normal shutter-speed selection.
-[S.] [Silent mode] Press the control to enable silent mode.
+The lock will however be released when the control is pressed a second time or the standby timer expires. Ē [AE lock only] Exposure locks while the control is pressed.
+A [AE/AF lock] Focus and exposure lock while the control is pressed.
+FX 0X [Switch FX/DX] Press the control to switch between [FX] and [DX] image areas.
+ASSIST [View assist] Press the control to select [ ON ] for Custom Setting g10 [ View assist].
+Press again to select [ OFF ].
+SL [Silent mode] Press the control to enable silent mode.
 Press again to disable.
 DISP [Cycle live view info display] Press the control to cycle the shooting display.
-The type and content of the displays available can be chosen using Custom Settings g16 [Custom monitor shooting display] and g17 [Custom viewfinder shooting display]. ₽OFF [Live view info display off] Press the control to hide icons and other information in the shooting display.
-Press again to view. = [Framing grid] Press the control to display a framing grid.
+The type and content of the displays available can be chosen using Custom Settings g15 [Custom monitor shooting display] and g16 [Custom viewfinder shooting display]. ⇔off [Live view info display off] Press the control to hide icons and other information in the shooting display.
+Press again to view.
+III [Framing grid] Press the control to display a framing grid.
 To hide the grid, press the control again.
-The display type can be selected using Custom Setting g14 [Grid type].
-Q [Zoom on/off] Press the control to zoom the display in on the area around the current focus point.
-Press again to cancel zoom. • To choose the zoom ratio, highlight [Zoom on/off] and press . ₩ [Virtual horizon] Press the control to enable the virtual horizon display.
-Press again to hide the display.
-The display type can be selected using Custom Setting d18 [Virtual horizon type].
-PEAK [Focus peaking display] Press the control once to enable focus peaking when MF is selected for focus mode.
-Press again to end focus peaking.
+The display type can be selected using Custom Setting g13 [ Grid type ].